Pounds to Calories Converter

 How to Convert Pounds to Calories

-To convert a pound measurement to a calorie measurement, multiply the weight by the conversion ratio.
+To convert a measurement in pounds to a measurement in calories, multiply the weight by the following conversion ratio: 3,500 calories/pound.

 Since one pound of body fat is equal to 3,500 calories, you can use this simple formula to convert:

-The weight in calories is equal to the pounds multiplied by 3,500.
+The weight in calories is equal to the weight in pounds multiplied by 3,500.

 How Many Calories Are in a Pound of Body Fat?